- Engelska parken, Thunbergsvägen 3 H

 Finns även på

-1. “Principles of Acquaintance,” in J. Knowles and T. Raleigh, eds., New Essays on Acquaintance.
-Oxford: Oxford University Press, forthcoming.
+3. “Principles of Acquaintance,” in J. Knowles and T. Raleigh, eds., New Essays on Acquaintance.
+Oxford: Oxford University Press, 2019.

-2. "What's New About Fake News?" with E. Michaelson and R. Sterken, forthcoming in the Journal of Ethics and Social Philosophy.
+4. "What's New About Fake News?" with E. Michaelson and R. Sterken, Journal of Ethics and Social Philosophy, Volume XVI, Issue 2, 2019.

-3. "The Aesthetic Significance of the Lying-Misleading Distinction," forthcoming in the British Journal of Aesthetics.
+5. "The Aesthetic Significance of the Lying-Misleading Distinction," British Journal of Aesthetics, Volume 59, Issue 3, 2019.

 Kontakta katalogansvarig vid den aktuella organisationen (institution eller motsv.) för att rätta ev. felaktigheter.